 The Hearing Officer shall hear the case and review all the evidence and documents in the record.
-After the conclusion of the hearing, he shall submit written findings of fact and a determination of the issues presented and shall normally submit the findings and determinations to each party within 30 days after the conclusion of the hearing.
-This 30-day time limit may be extended in particularly complex cases where additional time to develop findings and determinations may be required.
-In these cases, the Hearing Officer shall notify both parties in writing that an extension will be taken and shall include an estimate of the date when the findings and determinations will be provided.
-A copy of the findings and determinations shall be delivered to the SCRTD Benefit Assessment Office and the petitioner personally, or sent to the petitioner and SCRTD by Certified U.S. Mail at the most recent address of the parties contained in the hearing record.

-Within 14 days after the mailing of the proposed findings and determinations, the petitioner must notify the SCRTD Benefit Assessment Office in writing of any objections to the Hearing Officer's findings and recommendations and request, in writing, that the findings and determinations be referred to the Appeals Panel as described below.
-If the petitioner fails to respond within the 14-day period it shall be conclusively presumed that the petitioner agrees to the determination as written.
+After the conclusion of the hearing, he shall submit written findings of fact and a determination of the issues presented and shall submit the findings and determinations to each party within 14 days after the conclusion of the hearing.
+A copy of the findings and determinations shall be delivered to the SCRTD Planning Department and the petitioner personally, or sent to the petitioner by Certified U.S. Mail at the most recent address of the parties contained in the hearing record.
+Within 14 days after the mailing of the proposed findings and determinations, the petitioner must notify the SCRTD Planning Department in writing of any objections to the Hearing Officer's findings and recommendations.

-Within 14 days after the mailing of the proposed findings and determinations, the District will notify the petitioner in writing of any objections to the Hearing Officer's findings and recommendations and will provide to the petitioner a copy of the request, in writing, that the findings and determinations be referred to the Appeals Panel as described below.
-If the District fails to respond within the 14-day period, it shall be conclusively presumed that the District agrees to the determination as written.

-If the petitioner and District have accepted the findings, the SCRTD staff will submit the findings and determinations to the SCRTD Board for disposition in a timely manner.
+If the petitioner fails to respond within the 14-day period, it shall be conclusively presumed that the petitioner agrees to the determination as written.
+If the petitioner has accepted the findings, the SCRTD staff will submit the findings and determinations to the SCRTD Board for disposition in a timely manner.
+If the SCRTD staff objects to the findings and determination of the Hearing Officer, notice must be given in writing to the petitioner within the 14-day period.

 If the SCRTD staff or petitioner objects to the findings of the Hearing Officer, the following process may be voluntarily invoked by either party.
 The Hearing Officer's record, findings and determinations will be referred to a special Appeals Panel of three Hearing Officers.
-The Board shall appoint the Appeals Panel by drawing five names at random from the group of names comprised of retired judges under contract with the District to serve as Hearing Officers and confirming the names drawn by two-thirds vote of the members of the Board.
-The judge who conducted the hearing and the alternate judge for this hearing will be removed from consideration.
-If any of the first three judges drawn are unavailable to serve, the fourth and then the fifth judge drawn will be requested to serve on that Appeals Panel.
 The cost of the hearing before the Appeals Panel will be borne by SCRTD.
 The Appeals Panel will hold a hearing and review the findings of the Hearing Officer and the record.
 Prior to the hearing, the petitioner or the SCRTD staff may file a brief with the Appeals Panel.
 If a brief is filed, it must be filed at least 10 days prior to the hearing.
-At the hearing, the petitioner and the SCRTD staff may each make an oral presentation, not exceeding 15 minutes, before the Appeals Panel. not making a presentation may make a rebuttal, not exceeding 15 minutes if the other party speaks.
+At the hearing, the petitioner and the SCRTD staff may each make an oral presentation, not exceeding 15 minutes, before the Appeals Panel.
+A party not making a presentation may make a rebuttal, not exceeding 15 minutes, if the other party speaks.
 The presentation or rebuttal must address the findings of the Hearing Officer.
 No new evidence will be taken or admitted.